Trinh T. Minh-ha: Elsewhere, Within Here: Immigration Refugeeism and the Boundary Event (2010)

 Elsewhere, Within Here is a collection of essays which examines the potential in intervals between spaces that interrupt boundaries and discursive dichotomies.
 Trinh focuses on lived experience, social contexts, and embodied histories.

 Part I, "The Traveling Source", explores notions of home, migration, and belonging through an embodied experience of history, context, and hybridity.
 Part II, "Boundary Event: Between Refuse and Refuge", focuses on the politics of representation, multiple ways of knowing, and the possibilities that emerge through performance and other forms of creativity.
 Part III, "No End in Sight", illustrates the reproduction of systems of power and oppression, along with possibilities that enable their disruption, including creativity, storytelling, and learning.

 Lovecidal (2016)

-Lovecidal: Walking With the Disappeared, Trinh's book published in July of 2016, is a meditation on the global state of endless war from U.S. military intervention in Iraq and Afghanistan to China's annexation of Tibet to racial violence in the United States and focuses on people's resistance to militarism and surveillance as well as social media's capacity to inform and mobilize.
+Lovecidal: Walking With the Disappeared, Trinh's book published in July 2016, is a meditation on the global state of endless war from U.S. military intervention in Iraq and Afghanistan to China's annexation of Tibet to racial violence in the United States and focuses on people's resistance to militarism and surveillance as well as social media's capacity to inform and mobilize.
 The book focuses on what Trinh describes as "the transient line between winning and losing," where conflicts are muddied and victories are neither clear nor objective, and the only clear victor is war itself.
 Though global militarism continues to thrive, potent forms of dissent have risen to confront it.